 You can also make friends with your butcher and ask for the fat from the kidneys.
 Make sure it is clean and then freeze and grate and use in your recipes.

-Examples of suet in a recipe: There are many, many recipes some dark and rich others lighter.
+There are many, many recipes that use suet, some of which are dark and rich while others are lighter.
 Some use beef suet and others vegetarian suet for a lighter pudding.

 Alternatives to Suet in Your Cooking